Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 - Now you can click the **Upload button** &nbsp;<img width="25px" src="images/UNO_Upload.png">&nbsp; in the IDE <br><br>

 ✔️ After successful upload, the Arduino is ready to communicate with the Android app via USB. <br>
-ℹ️ If upload fails, double-check that "Old Bootloader" is selected.
+ℹ️ If upload fails, double-check that `Old Bootloader` is selected.

 <br>